 The work creates a new, one-minute-long layered audio recording, and accompanying spectrogram image, every day.
 Each day’s recording is published on this site — and additionally on Telegram, Vimeo, and Twitter, and as a short weekly podcast.

 Minute/Year alters location each year.
-For the whole of 2022, the work is installed in Lely, in Amsterdam, Netherlands.
+For the whole of 2024, the work is installed in the main staircase of Olin Library at Wesleyan University, in Middletown, Connecticut, in the United States.

 Minute/Year began on January 1st, 2016.
 It has no set ending date.